-$$RPSS = 1 - \frac{\sum{l=1}^{n} RPS{f}}{\sum{l=1}^{n} RPS{cl}}$$ (4)
+$$RPSS = 1 - \frac{\sum{i=1}^{n} RPS{f}}{\sum{i=1}^{n} RPS{ci}},$$ (4)

-where RPS_f is the RPS of the forecast and RPS{cl} is the RPS of the climatology forecast.
+RPS of the climatology (i.e., zero anomaly) forecast.
 The maximum RPSS is 1; a negative RPSS indicates skill worse than climatology.
-RPSS is regarded as a 'harsh' seasonal forecast skill measure with values of 0.10 being considered respectable and values of 0.20 as very good (Barnston, personal communication 2003).
+RPSS is regarded as a "harsh" seasonal forecast skill measure with values of 0.10 being considered respectable and values of 0.20 as very good (A. G. Barnston 2003, personal communication).

-The RPSS is computed and compared for three different hindcast formulations 1952-2002, two of which are probabilistic.
-The first probabilistic hindcast formulation (termed 'normal') fits a normal distribution to the cross-validated hindcast errors 1952-2002.
+The RPSS is computed and compared for three different hindcast formulations for 1952-2002, two of which are probabilistic.
+The first probabilistic hindcast formulation (termed normal) fits a normal distribution to the cross-validated hindcast errors for 1952-2002.
 This normal distribution gives a prediction interval around the deterministic hindcast value thereby providing the cumulative probability distribution.
-The second probabilistic formulation (termed 'ensemble') bins individual ensemble members according to size to obtain directly the cumulative probability distribution.
-The third formulation (termed 'deterministic') employs the deterministic hindcast values and is included for reference.
-The climatology cumulative probability distribution is obtained in each case by populating bins with the observed values 1952-2002.
+The second probabilistic formulation (termed ensemble) bins individual ensemble members according to size to obtain directly the cumulative probability distribution.
+The third formulation (termed deterministic) employs the deterministic hindcast values and is included for reference.
+The climatology cumulative probability distribution is obtained in each case by populating bins with the observed values for 1952-2002.